 Head and jamb frame throats shall be treated with a bituminous coating.
-Frame cavity shall be filled with grout.
+The frame cavity shall be filled with grout that is poured when the frame is in place.

 5.2 Door Hardware

 5.2.1.
 Hinges

 Hinges shall be extra heavy-weight steel or stainless steel with bearings and non-removable pins.
 Furnish and install a minimum of one hinge for every thirty inches of door height.